 - Roku adds fresh content and features all the time.
 So there is always something new to explore.

 - Roku devices are small (you can hold it in the palm of your hand) and fits easily with your other entertainment equipment.

-Now that I’ve answered some of the what is Roku question, the next question is, which Roku model is best for me?
+Now that I’ve answered some of the what is Roku question, the next question is, which Roku model is best for you?
 To begin with, all models share the following standard features:

 - Built-in wireless/Wi-Fi connectivity

-Beyond these standard features each model varies.
+Beyond these standard features each model varies — including models with 4K streaming.
 To help you pick the best model for you, here is a chart showing what each model has to offer.